-PSY 225 Introduction to Group Therapy (3 CR)
+PSY 225 INTRODUCTION TO GROUP THERAPY (3 CR)

-This course is designed to expose the student to the principles and concepts associate with the conduct of group therapy.
+This course is designed to expose the student to the principles and concepts associated with the conduct of group therapy.
 The course will be a combination of lecture and application.
 The course is designed for psychology/social work majors with an interest in clinical application.